Reds vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Blake Snell (0-4) will take to the mound for the Padres and make his sixth start of the season.
+- The Padres' Michael Wacha (2-1) will make his sixth start of the season.

-- None of Snell's five starts this season have met the criteria for a quality start.

-- Snell has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent